Clay Matthews III: College career

 Matthews attended the University of Southern California and played for the Trojans from 2004 to 2008 under head coach Pete Carroll.
-Though he was the son of an All-Pro NFL linebacker, he entered USC as an unheralded, walk-on student athlete.
-During his first season, USC's 2004 BCS National Championship, he played only on the scout team and turned down several playing opportunities during garbage time during the fourth quarters of games to preserve his redshirt status and remaining seasons of NCAA eligibility.
-He remained a nonathletic scholarship (a "walk on") reserve linebacker during the 2005 season, and played mainly on special teams.
+Though he was the son of an All-Pro NFL linebacker, Matthews entered USC as an unheralded, walk-on student athlete.
+During his first season, USC's 2004 BCS National Championship, Matthews played only on the scout team and turned down several playing opportunities during garbage time during the fourth quarters of games to preserve his redshirt status and remaining seasons of NCAA eligibility.
+Matthews remained a nonathletic scholarship (a "walk on") reserve linebacker during the 2005 season and played mainly on special teams.
 He was granted full athletic scholarship status at the beginning of the 2006 season.
 Matthews continued to play reserve linebacker in the 2006 and 2007 seasons, and made two starts in 2007 in place of injured teammate Brian Cushing.
 He was awarded USC's Co-Special Teams Player of the Year in 2006 and 2007 and blocked two field goals in the later season.

-During the off season, Matthews committed to weight training and conditioning programs to gain size and improve his performance level and stamina.
+During the offseason, Matthews committed to weight training and conditioning programs to gain size and improve his performance level and stamina.
 At the beginning of the 2008 season, defensive coordinator Nick Holt, Carroll, and Norton decided to try using Matthews in a hybrid "elephant" position, where Matthews would stand in the position of defensive end, but use the speed and tactics of a linebacker; the coaches had used Cushing in the position in a similar manner in 2006.
 The experiment was successful, as Matthews recorded 4.5 sacks while playing alongside his other NFL-bound teammates Brian Cushing, Rey Maualuga, and Kaluka Maiava.
-Furthermore, Matthews continued his spectacular special-teams play and was awarded USC's Co-Special Teams Player of the Year in 2008, making him the only player in USC history to be awarded three consecutive Special Teams Player of the Year awards.
-Matthews was a participant in the 2009 Senior Bowl and was considered a top prospect for the 2009 NFL Draft.
+Furthermore, Matthews continued his spectacular special teams play and was awarded USC's Co-Special Teams Player of the Year in 2008, making Matthews the only player in USC history to be awarded three consecutive Special Teams Player of the Year awards.
+He was a participant in the 2009 Senior Bowl and was considered a top prospect for the 2009 NFL draft.

 Matthews was one of 12 senior USC football players, including the four linebackers Cushing, Maiava, Matthews, and Maualuga, invited to the 2009 NFL Scouting Combine.
-Matthews, Maualuga and Cushing, were featured on the cover of Sports Illustrated's 2009 NFL Draft Preview magazine, as all three were regarded by it as potential first-round selections.
+Matthews, Maualuga, and Cushing were featured on the cover of Sports Illustrated's 2009 NFL Draft Preview magazine, as all three were regarded by it as potential first-round selections.
+He was inducted into the Senior Bowl Hall of Fame on June 25, 2023.